 Like us, many composers experienced periods in which their work was interrupted by their life.
-This recital presents pieces by Gabriel Fauré, the conservatory administrator who relegated composing to the summer months; Ralph Vaughan-Williams who, like many composers, ceased to write during the Great War; Johannes Brahms, who had decided to retire from composition until inspired by clarinetist Richard Mühlfeld to continue; and Peter Lieberson, whose diagnosis of a severe form of cancer, dulled his will to write.
+This recital presents pieces by: Gabriel Fauré, the conservatory administrator who relegated composing to the summer months.
+Ralph Vaughan-Williams who, like many composers, ceased to write during the Great War.
+Johannes Brahms, who had considered retiring from composition but was inspired by clarinetist Richard Mühlfeld to continue.
+Peter Lieberson, whose diagnosis of a severe form of cancer, dulled his will to write.
+And then there was Beethoven, whose ninth symphony had a gestation period that surpassed the writing of the previous eight combined.
 Production after disruption.
 A challenge for composer and commoner alike.

 (all proceeds go to International Justice Mission)